PandFort/AW-CSC-/README.md

 *(Create the subfolders if they do not exist)*

 ### Step 2: Load the Script

+> [!IMPORTANT]
+> You **must** enable the FFI (Foreign Function Interface) option in the AIMWARE settings/Lua tab before loading this script, as it relies heavily on direct memory operations.

-Load `custom_skins.lua` through your compatible cheat loader's Lua tab/console.
+Load `custom_skins.lua` through the AIMWARE Lua manager.

 ### Step 3: Configure in the GUI
 1. Open the cheat menu to display the **Model Changer** interface.